Killer Bunnies and the Quest for the Magic Carrot: Kids Game

-In 2004, the kids version of Killer Bunnies, Kinder Bunnies: Their First Adventure, was released.
+In 2004, the kids version of Killer Bunnies, KinderBunnies: Their First Adventure, was released.
 It is a very simplified and largely nonviolent game, created for children as young as five years old.
 The Sky Blue Starter Deck has very little reading and just a series of basic cards.
 The Sunshine Yellow Booster Deck (included in the same box as the Starter Deck) requires more reading and may not be suitable for the younger kids.
-There are no other booster decks available for this game.
-However the Kinder Bunnies cards can also be added to the Killer Bunnies cards as an additional booster deck.
+In July 2024, Creative Team Alpha released five "promo" cards and a red 10-sided die, and released KinderBunnies: Their Second Adventure the following October.
+The KinderBunnies cards can also be added to the Killer Bunnies cards as additional booster decks.

 Sequels

 Sequels to the original Killer Bunnies game have been released.
 Killer Bunnies and the Journey to Jupiter was released in October 2008.
 There is also a third game in the series by the name of Killer Bunnies and the Ultimate Odyssey that was released in 2010.
 Odyssey, like the others, is non-collectible and constructible.
 However, in order to fulfill players' desires for less randomness, it involves players building their own unique decks to draw from, instead of drawing from a central pile.

 In 2011, Playroom Entertainment also released Killer Bunnies and the Conquest of the Magic Carrot.
 It is nearly identical to the original game in terms of gameplay – for example requiring Radish and Milk to feed a bunny instead of Cabbage and Water – but remained fully compatible and, as of 2017, is considered a fully amalgamated part of Quest for the Magic Carrot.